Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Introduction

 \subsection{Outline}

 The rest of this paper is structured as follows.

 Section~\ref{sec-discrete} is the combinatorial foundation of the paper, where we review the space-filling exploration of site-percolated loopless triangulations with simple boundary and the associated random walk encoding from~\cite{bernardi-dfs-bijection,bhs-site-perc}.
-In fact, we will reformulate this encoding in terms of an iterative peeling process, which makes its connection to peeling more clear.
+In fact, we will reformulate this encoding in terms of an iterative peeling process, which makes its connection to peeling clearer.

 In Section~\ref{sec-continuum}, we review the GHPU topology used in Theorem~\ref{thm-metric-peano} and provide the necessary background on $\SLE_6$, $\sqrt{8/3}$-LQG, and the Brownian disk.
 In particular, we explain how space-filling SLE$_6$ can be constructed by iterating ordinary chordal SLE$_6$ curves inside the ``bubbles" which the curve cuts out, in a manner analogous to the definition of the space-filling exploration from the previous section.
 We will also give a precise statement of Theorem~\ref{thm-metric-peano}.